Jerry Speziale: Paterson, New Jersey police

 In July 2014, Paterson, New Jersey Mayor Jose Torres appointed Speziale as Paterson's new police director as one of his first acts upon assuming office.
 The number of reported crimes in Paterson reached a 25-year-low in 2016, according to data reported by the city.
 Overall reported crime fell by about 12 percent from 2015 to 2016.
 The drop is the second annual decrease for the city, after 5,060 crimes were reported in 2016.
-Mayor Joey Torres said he was encouraged by the statistics and said he was confident Police Director Jerry Speziale would continue to reduce crime.
+Torres said he was encouraged by the statistics and said he was confident Speziale would continue to reduce crime.
 Speziale credited the work of city police officers.

 In January 2019, Paterson saw a dramatic 50 percent reduction in the number of homicides in 2018, numbers officials are hailing as evidence that the city is becoming a safer place.
 The city's 12 homicides last year was lower than any other time since 2004, according to the Uniform Crime Statistics report compiled by the New Jersey State Police.